Uyuni Salt Flat (3 days)

 Force majeure changes

-Due to high demand of the tour, we recommend to book at least a week in advance.
+Due to high demand of the activity, we recommend to book at least a week in advance.

 What documents do I need to cross the border into Chile?